-As appropriated by the Department of Homeland Security Appropriations Act, 2016 (Pub.
-L. No. 114-113) and as authorized by Section 2003 of the Homeland Security Act of 2002, (Pub.
-L. No. 107-296), as amended; the Department of Homeland Security's (DHS) Fiscal Year (FY) 2016 Nonprofit Security Grant Program (NSGP) provides funding support for target hardening and other physical security enhancements and activities to nonprofit organizations that are at high risk of a terrorist attack.
-The program is also designed to promote coordination and collaboration in emergency preparedness activities among public and private community representatives, as well as state and local government agencies.
+As appropriated by the Department of Homeland Security Appropriations Act, 2017 (Pub.
+L. No. 115-31) and as authorized by Section 2003 of the Homeland Security Act of 2002, (Pub.
+L. No. 107-296), as amended; the Department of Homeland Security's (DHS) Fiscal Year (FY) 2017 Nonprofit Security Grant Program (NSGP) provides funding support for target hardening and other physical security enhancements to nonprofit organizations that are at high risk of a terrorist attack and located within one Fiscal Year (FY) 2017 Urban Area Security Initiative (UASI)-designated urban areas.
+The NSGP also promotes emergency preparedness coordination and collaboration activities between public and private community representatives as well as state and local government agencies

-In FY 2016, DHS is providing \$20,000,000 for target hardening activities to nonprofit organizations that are at high risk of a terrorist attack and located within one of the specific UASIdesignated urban areas.
+In FY 2017, DHS is providing \$25,000,000 for target hardening activities to nonprofit organizations that are at high risk of a terrorist attack and located within one of the specific UASIdesignated urban areas.

-The FY 2016 NSGP plays an important role in the implementation of the National Preparedness System by supporting the building, sustainment, and delivery of core capabilities essential to achieving the National Preparedness Goal (the Goal) of a secure and resilient Nation.
-Delivering core capabilities requires the combined effort of the whole community, rather than the exclusive effort of any single organization or level of government.
-The FY 2016 NSGP supports core capabilities across the five mission areas of Prevention, Protection, Mitigation, Response, and Recovery based on allowable costs.
+The FY 2017 NSGP plays an important role in the implementation of the National Preparedness System by supporting the development and sustainment of core capabilities.
+The core capabilities, outlined in the National Preparedness Goal (the Goal) are essential for the execution of the five mission areas-Prevention, Protection, Mitigation, Response, and Recovery mission areas and the realization of a secure and resilient Nation.